Quantum feedback control of a two-atom network closed by a semi-infinite waveguide

-with the Hamiltonian $H$ represented with the interaction Hamiltonian in Eq. \eqref{con:Hintj} and the ansatz in Eq. \eqref{con:State} yields a system of integro-differential equations for the amplitudes, which is \begin{small}
+with the Hamiltonian in Eq. \eqref{con:Hintj} and the ansatz in Eq. \eqref{con:State}, yields a system of integro-differential equations for the amplitudes

-\end{small} The physical interpretation of Eq. \eqref{con:Popuquation} is as follows.
-Eq.~(\ref{model1}) means that if one of the two atoms is in the excited state while the other is in the ground state, then both of two atoms can be in the excited state after absorbing one photon from the waveguide.
-Inversely, the first part of the right-hand side of Eq.~(\ref{model2}) and Eq.~(\ref{model3}) indicates that when the two atoms are in the excited state, one atom can emit one photon into the waveguide and decay to the ground stat; the latter part of Eq.~(\ref{model2}) and Eq.~(\ref{model3}) describes that one atom can absorb one photon from the waveguide when both of the two atoms are in the ground state.
-Eq.~(\ref{model4}) means that when only one of the two atoms is in the excited state, the excited atom can emit a photon into the waveguide, then both of the two atoms are in the ground state and there are two photons in the waveguide.
+The physical interpretation of Eq. \eqref{con:Popuquation} is as follows.
+Eq.~(\ref{model1}) means that if one of the two atoms is excited while the other is in its ground state, both of the two atoms can be excited by absorbing one photon from the waveguide.
+Conversely, the first component at the right-hand side of Eq.~(\ref{model2}) or Eq.~(\ref{model3}) indicates that when the two atoms are both excited, one of the atoms can emit one photon into the waveguide and decay to its ground state, whereas the second item describes that one atom can absorb one photon from the waveguide if both of the two atoms are in their ground states.
+Eq.~(\ref{model4}) represents that when only one of the two atoms is excited, the excited atom can emit one photon into the waveguide, then both atoms are in there ground states and there are two photons in the waveguide. \end{sloppypar}